Why Body-Doubling Helps Psychotherapists Get Progress Notes DONE!

 Calms Anxiety and Reduces Shame

 Getting behind on notes can trigger feeling like a bad therapist while facing the mounting task of doing notes alone can increase feeling anxious.
 Sharing space with other therapists who understand your feelings creates camaraderie and a common purpose.
 Not being “in this alone” reduces the shame.
 A body double can help soothe anxiety by creating a shared work experience even though you aren’t interacting because a body double acts as a stabilizing presence.
-It’s particularly helpful for people with ADHD and anxiety disorders.
+It’s particularly helpful for people with anxiety disorders.
 The presence of another person can have a grounding effect.

 “You’ve fostered a safe, non-judgmental space where we can be vulnerable about our documentation challenges.
 Because of this community, I no longer feel nervous or embarrassed to ask questions or share where I am with my documentation.”